-After you take the backup of your phone, it is the time to choose the APK or custom ROM.
+After you take the backup of your phone, it is time to choose the APK or custom ROM.
 You may know that the Android platform is open-source and that’s why there are many modified versions available created by the developers.
 After checking the compatibility with your phone, you can select the rooting programs like Kingo Root or Towelroot to distribute and install the software.

 Here, I will provide the steps using the Kingo Root app.